 Our work begins where the 811 locating system ends.
 While the 811 “Call Before You Dig” service will provide some information about public utilities, they won’t provide you the full picture.
-Master Locators will supplement their work by giving you more complete and accurate picture of everything that’s underground.
+Master Locators will supplement their work by giving you a more complete and accurate picture of utilities under the ground through our private utility locating services.
 The information gained is crucial to reducing the risk of costly accidents or project delays.

 How Does It Work?